 A Union of Nurses, For Nurses

 NYPNU's elected leaders are all current or retired nurses, nurse practitioners, and case managers at the facilities NYPNU represents.
 When they negotiate the contract, they have to live with the results as employees working side-by-side with other NYPNU members.
 NYPNU's elected leadership is headed by President Kathleen Flynn, RN, Esq., and Vice President Roy Milbouer, RN.
-Along with the rest of the Officers, Delegates, Staff and membership, NYPNU has successfully negotiated contracts in since 1985.
+Along with the rest of the Officers, Delegates, Staff and membership, NYPNU has successfully negotiated contracts since 1985.

 Building Power Together

 Healthcare professionals throughout New York City continue to want to join NYPNU and our collective fight for quality patient care, better working conditions, and competitive benefits.
 Over the years, we have grown to include a more diverse group of nursing staff (including per diem registered nurses, case managers, nurse practitioners, physician's assistants, and lactation specialists) and have added more hospitals to our Union.
 Our sites have grown to include Manhattan Eye, Ear and Throat Hospital (MEETH) in 2000 and Lenox Health Greenwich Village in 2015.